Ouroboros (Ray LaMontagne album)

 Ouroboros is the sixth studio album by Ray LaMontagne, released on March 4, 2016.
 It features My Morning Jacket's frontman Jim James, who also produced the record.
 Lead single "Hey, No Pressure" debuted online on January 20, 2016.
 The rest of My Morning Jacket, minus James, joined LaMontagne on the road for the album's release tour.

+Critical reception

+Editors at AllMusic rated this album 3.5 out of 5 stars, with critic Marcy Donelson writing that this "is a deliberate work of album rock".
+Writing for American Songwriter, Lee Zimmerman scored this release 4 out of 5, calling it "one of the more challenging major label efforts released this year".
+At Drowned in Sound, Haydon Spenceley gave this album an 8 out of 10, cautioning listeners that "it's so different from the majority of [LaMontagne's] previous output that it might take some time to truly get to grips with".

 Track listing

 All songs written by Ray LaMontagne.